 Jump to:

-Why You’ll Love Our Pumpkin Syrup Recipe
+Why You’ll Love this Homemade Pumpkin Syrup

 Perfect pumpkin flavor.
 If fall means all things pumpkin for you, this pumpkin syrup is the perfect addition to your fridge!
 Add it to regular coffee, make copycat Starbucks pumpkin spice lattes, make a pumpkin chai tea latte, add it to cold brew coffee drinks … the possibilities are endless!